How is the Short-Bow different from a regular bow?

 How is it made and what quality can we expect?

 It is very good quality.
-I have spent several hundred hours in the design and development of this product.
+We have spent several hundred hours in the design and development of this product.
 The 3D printer is a very high quality printer with 20 micron resolution.

-Regarding the hair, I currently use synthetic.
-I have tried both real and the synthetic and I didn't really see any advantage to real hair.
+Regarding the hair, we currently use synthetic.
+We have tried both real and the synthetic and we didn't really see any advantage to real hair.
 The synthetic seems to grab the strings a bit more abruptly which I like because there is obviously less hair to work with.
 Adequate rosining for the synthetic hair is essential.

 How is 3D Technology utilized and what are the advantages?